Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Discussion

-For the specific case of SN 1987A, neutrino-DM interaction constraints are discussed in Ref.~\cite{Mangano:2006ar}.
+For the specific case of SN 1987A, neutrino-DM interaction constraints are discussed in Ref.~\cite{Mangano:2006mp}.
 For MeV DM, it was found that for a constant scattering cross section, cosmological data provide stronger bounds than SN1987A data.
 As the total number of neutrinos detected from this SN is relatively small, the bounds are obtained from the assumption that there was no significant neutrino absorption in the observed spectrum.
+Compared to the bound on the cross section $\sigma_{\nu\chi}/m_\chi<10^{-25}$ cm$^2$ MeV$^{-1}$ from SN1987A, our projected bound with HK is $\sigma_{\nu\chi}/m_\chi<1.2\times 10^{-27}$ cm$^2$ MeV$^{-1}$ for fermionic DM and a scalar mediator case, with $m_\chi = 1$ keV and $m_\phi = 10$ MeV.
+For this projected bound we assumed a neutrino energy $E_\nu = 15\;{\rm MeV}$, but within 10 MeV and 25 MeV of neutrino energy, the cross section does not vary significantly for the chosen $m_\chi $ and $m_\phi$.
+Also, for this choice of masses our forecasted bound is stronger than the cluster and laboratory constraints.
 In our case, the expected number of neutrino events in Hyper-Kamiokande in the detector is significantly larger, which allows us to reach unexplored parameter space with the echo method.